Information Session: Is it just forgetfulness, or could it be dementia?

-Learn more about dementia during the meeting
+Learn more about dementia at the meeting

-In conversation with professionals and someone with early-stage dementia
+A conversation with professionals and someone with early-stage dementia

 Register for the meeting